 Simplified issue policies feature a short approval time, and you only need to answer a health questionnaire to get approved.
 Since the insurer must underwrite the policy with less information, there is more risk involved, so this type of policy can be more expensive and feature lower coverage amounts.

 Choosing the right life insurance provider comes down to understanding what you need from a policy.

-✓ Look for established companies with a history of financial strength.
+- Look for companies with a history of financial strength

-Before choosing a provider, check our selections for Best Life Insurance for Seniors.
+Before choosing a provider, check our selections for the best life insurance companies.

-Consult a financial professional before making any decisions
+Consult a financial professional before making a decision

 While you can ask an insurance agent for recommendations based on your goals and financial situation, remember that they’re earning a commission for selling you a policy and may not always have your best interest in mind.

 Since the type and amount of life insurance coverage you choose will depend on your financial goals and situation, experts across the field of insurance recommend speaking with a financial planner before purchasing life insurance.